Open-Models/Open-University-Base/README.md

 Following & inspired by a (rejected) application on an [open education mission for a university](https://abcsxyz.github.io/open-education-mission/).

-A form of research and development linked to the [Open Portal](https://portal.open-models.org) project.
+A form of research and development in relation to the project [Open Portal](https://portal.open-models.org).

 **To be built**

+## Topics

+(Non-exhaustive) list of the kinds of topics to be discussed:
+- Open models policies (at international, national and organisational level)
+- Tools
+- Education and training, maturity and awareness
+- Funding
+- New forms of organisation: Open Source Program Offices & Open Program Offices, factories/forge (OER, software...)

+As many dimensions as possible to help us better understand what is already being done and what is possible around the idea of open university.
+If there's anything you can shed light on, your contribution will be appreciated.

 ## License